6 tips to grow your personal training business

 Ask your gym for referrals

-You may already contract with one of the large gym networks, but if you work freelance, consider asking independent gyms/health clubs/studio if they would consider referring leads to you.
+You may already contract with one of the large gym networks, but if you work freelance, consider asking independent gyms/health clubs/studios if they would consider referring leads to you.
 Always offer a complimentary fitness consultation, and be sure to follow up contact by showing them the benefits of using your service.

 Use social media